WillStaniforth/Wine-Isles/Regions/Kazano Depths/Alegria Keep.md

 The man is an ***acolyte*** and has the *sanctuary* spell cast upon himself.
 There are 17gp, 30sp, and 52cp on the plinth.

 ***0C*** - Guardhouse
+*Tables, chairs, and bookshelves line the walls of this room.
+You recognise this room as the one you were led through after coming up from out of the dungeon.
+There is a wooden door to the west, and another door on the northern wall to the east which you know leads to the keep's lower levels.
+A bedraggled looking dwarven man in the uniform of a Gilded Scales deckhand is handcuffed to a railing, straining to get free.*

+There are two daggers on one of the tables, along with several plates and glasses from meals left in a hurry, and a set of cards halfway through a game.

+The dwarf is named Krommiir Battlebreath, and he is a terrible pickpocket.
+He was a deckhand and Gilded Scales guard aboard the Heron's Wing.
+He doesn't know Captain Satori personally.

+Krommiir's knowledge
+* He doesn't know much about [[Captain Satori]], other than he seems to know [[Archon Coliana]] personally.
+* He boarded the Heron's Wing at Kezarnog, it's last stop before Alegria Keep.
+* He was caught rummaging through other guard's belongings, and brought up here to be questioned.
+* There should be some theives' tools in his belongings, which are in a chest in the bunks downstairs.
+Third bunk along.

 ***0D*** - Armoury